ChrisEYin/sustain/_posts/2016-8-17-founders-think-like-journalists.md

  - product
 ---

 I remember telling a friend some time ago what I thought the job of a product manager was.
-I said —
+I said:

 > “Being a PM is about discovering and propagating truth.”